The Board of Directors

 |Maria Jesus Hernandez Txus: Animal Therapy Programme Project Leader

 Maria Jesus, originally from Spain, is one of the staff at the El Hogar de Niños orphanage in Santa Barbara, Honduras.
 She acts as a mother to the youngest group of girls at the home.

-Carlos is the founder of the local Honduran organisation Manos Que Ayudan Talanga, of which Estefany is the administrative director.
-They and the rest of the team run the educate.-funded school-based nutrition centre in Los Pozos, Talanga.
+Carlos is the founder and director of the local Honduran organisation Manos Que Ayudan Talanga.
+He and the rest of the team run the educate.-funded school-based nutrition centre in Los Pozos, Talanga.

-Jose grew up as a street kid in Honduras, but now works as a carpenter in a town outside the city of El Progreso.
+José grew up as a street kid in Honduras, but now works as a carpenter in a village outside the city of El Progreso.
 He is passionate about philosophy and psychology, and has taught himself English over the past two years.

 Members of educate. work in a variety of areas.
 To learn more about the opportunities available and how you can become a member, click here!

 Eli has traveled through Honduras as well as other parts of Latin America.
 Alongside studying in Los Angeles, California, he volunteers his time translating educate. texts between English and Spanish, and working on matters related to our presence in the United States.